nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 ## The storage engine trait

-mtxDB abstracts the backend behind a trait, so the packfile, index, cache, and repack code don't depend on a specific engine:
+mtxdb abstracts the backend behind a trait, so the packfile, index, cache, and repack code don't depend on a specific engine:

 ```rust